nanderstabel/iota/crates/iota-grpc-api/README.md

   cargo test -p iota-grpc-api -- --nocapture --test-threads=1
   ```

-These tests ensure that the gRPC streaming API behaves as expected for all supported request patterns and edge cases, including epoch boundary and reset handling.
+These tests ensure that the gRPC streaming API behaves as expected for all supported request patterns and edge cases, including gap-filling, end_index-only streaming, epoch boundary, and reset handling.
 All downstream consumers are encouraged to run these tests when upgrading or integrating the gRPC API.

 ## Downstream Integration Tests: gRPC Checkpoint Streaming